tkjyeung/DSI-projects/classes/week-06/2.1-lesson/readme.md

 - INNER JOIN: Returns all rows when there is at least one match in BOTH tables
 - LEFT JOIN: Return all rows from the left table, and the matched rows from the right table
 - RIGHT JOIN: Return all rows from the right table, and the matched rows from the left table
-- FULL (outer) JOIN: Return all rows when there is a match in ONE of the tables
+- FULL JOIN: Return all rows when there is a match in ONE of the tables

 It is much easier to understand joins as operations of intersection of sets.
 In-fact, there's a mathematically sound theory behind, called [Relational Algebra](https://en.wikipedia.org/wiki/Relational_algebra), which we won't expand on here, but it's very interesting if you're math inclined.